Here are some of the things you'll need to know to make your camp experience a great one! Everything is important, so be

 If you will be unexpectedly late, call the check-in table.
 We understand unexpected things come up.
 We’re here to help.

 The Filling Station Snack Shop

 The Filling Station Snack Shop offers beverages, fruit, yogurt, ice cream, candy, and various healthy snacks.
 The snack shop also sells the traditional candy and other things you may want to limit.
 When you register your child you have the option to put limitations on what your child can or cannot buy or how much your camper can spend.
-If you want to amend your instructions after registration, email us at email@example.com.
+If you want to amend your instructions after registration, send us an email!
 Items may be purchased at the daily snack time or at lunch, and from time to time outside at the water slide.